beginner-corp/learn.begin.com/src/md/basic/backend/forms.md

 # HTML forms

 Before implementing complete REST and GraphQL backend APIs, we can prove things out using HTML forms.
-Often they suffice and in many cases a basic HTML form is the best option for writing data in a web application.
-Our example follows a similar Create, Read, Update, and Delete (CRUD) pattern that you may see in Rails, Sinatra, Django or Flask except now the operations will be backed by AWS Lambda functions.
+Often they suffice, and in many cases, a basic HTML form is the best option for writing data in a web application.
+Our example follows a similar Create, Read, Update, and Delete (CRUD) pattern that you may see in Rails, Sinatra, Django, or Flask, except now the operations will be backed by AWS Lambda functions.

 For more on HTML Forms, [check out this article](https://developer.mozilla.org/en-US/docs/Learn/Forms).

-In this guide we will walk through a prototype CRUD app that combines concepts from the previous lessons.
+This guide will walk through a prototype CRUD app that combines concepts from the previous lessons.
 We will use [Eleventy](https://www.11ty.dev/), with an authenticated `/admin` route using Github OAuth.
 Users will be able to login with their Github account to create and save drafts of markdown files.
-When the user is ready to publish the file, the application will publish the markdown file directly to Github.
+When the user is ready to publish the file, the application will directly publish the markdown file to Github.

+## Set up

 1. Start with deploying the example app on Begin and set up local development.